Заклади кваліфікованого медсестринського догляду

 Вплив пандемії COVID-19 на догляд у пансіонатах для осіб похилого віку

-COVID-19 disproportionately impacted older adults in nursing homes in the US.
-As of August 2022, there have been 1,163,417 confirmed cases of COVID-19 and 154,578 deaths among nursing home residents.
-In addition, there are 1,250,427 confirmed cases and 2,564 deaths among nursing home staff (1).
-These numbers highlight the disproportionate death rate resulting from COVID-19 in older adults in nursing homes.
-In response, many family members took their loved one out of the nursing home.
-Large numbers of nursing home staff suffered from moral distress and burnout during the pandemic and left the nursing home and, in some cases, the profession.
+COVID-19 disproportionately impacted older adults in nursing homes in the United States.
+As of August 2024, over 2 million confirmed cases of COVID-19 and over 170,000 deaths among nursing home residents were reported.
+In addition, almost 2 million confirmed cases among nursing home staff were reported (1).
+During the COVID-19 pandemic, large numbers of nursing home staff suffered from mental distress and burnout and left the nursing home and, in some cases, the profession.
 Additionally, about 300 nursing homes closed during the COVID-19 pandemic, and more are expected to close in the future.
 Fortunately, there have been fewer deaths of both residents and staff in nursing homes since the COVID-19 vaccines became available.
-The Centers for Medicare and Medicaid Services (CMS) reports that about 87% of nursing home residents have received primary vaccination, and almost 88% have received boosters (1).
+However, although most nursing home residents were vaccinated during the pandemic, vaccination rates have decreased since the end of the pandemic to approximately 30%.
+Additionally, as of the end of July 2024, only about 10% of nursing home staff are fully up-to-date with their COVID-19 vaccinations (see CDC: Nursing Home COVID-19 Vaccination Data Dashboard).

 Довідковий матеріал щодо пандемії COVID-19 та пансіонатів для осіб похилого віку